TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 As chess continues to grow in popularity, the demand for new, more interesting chess technology has become increasingly apparent.
 One of the newest innovations made to meet this demand is the automated chess board.
 Automated chess boards are capable of moving each piece around the board without human intervention, allowing users to play over the board against computers, people with disabilities, and friends across the world.
 Although this advancement has provided many new and exciting opportunities in the world of chess, automated boards prove to be too expensive for widespread use by average consumers.
 This project aims to design an automated chess board at a cheaper price, providing its benefits to more people around the world.

-#TODO: HELP!!!

 By allowing the autonomous movement of pieces upon receiving a spoken command at a cheaper price, this product will allow a larger audience to enjoy the experience and impact of automated chess boards.

-The introduction must be the opening section of the proposal.
-It acts as the "elevator pitch" of the project, briefly introducing the objective, its importance, and the proposed solution.
-Because readers may only read this section, it should effectively capture their attention and encourage them to read further.

-Toward the end of the introduction, include a subsection that outlines what the proposal will cover.
-This helps set reader expectations for the ensuing sections.

 ## Formulating the Problem